PetSafe Swaps & Nutrition

 How much is too much?

-Our general guideline for most healthy rabbits is Bite-sized portion as a treat..
+Our general guideline for most healthy rabbits is 2-3 ripe gooseberries per 2 lbs body weight, once or twice per week..
 Going far beyond that in a single sitting increases the chance of stomach upset, and with safe foods it still adds extra calories that can contribute to weight gain over time.

 Is gooseberry good for rabbits?

-Absolutely — in sensible portions, this food can support your rabbit's health because it source of natural nutrients and fiber.
+Absolutely — in sensible portions, this food can support your rabbit's health because it gooseberries provide vitamin c, fiber, and antioxidants that support immune function and digestive health in rabbits.
 It still should never replace a complete rabbit diet made for daily nutrition.

 What warning signs should I watch for?